altexdim/sourcemod-plugin-gungame/README.txt

         It would be nice if handicap could be moved out of gungame_stats because you don't really need stats to run the handicap.
 I just do not want to run gungame_stats at all because I use hlstatsx.
 The extra processing for top10 etc is not necessary.

-    * [DONE] What about saving some index or ID of weapon entity on actions when this entity changes and then just remove it on player death?
-It's only my first idea I don't know too much about it now.
-Oh, I think that all kinds of grenades should be excluded from the process.
-There are a lot of gg maps where authors put some extra nades and this will remove it.

-    * [DONE] Rewrite weapon to index from keyvalue to trie array.

     ----====----==== Normal priority list ----====----====